“It’s kind of a Christmas Carol for the environmental age, as people learn the unavoidable lessons of life on our planet.”

-“Ejected: The Story that Solves the Climate Crisis” by author and a licensed teacher, Dawn Pape deftly weaves a serious environmental problem with humor to create a memorable story that is intended to inspire action with respect to her young readers.
-Of special note is how “Ejected” doubles as an educational manual on how to end the climate crisis-perfect for individuals and classroom teachers.
-Although a work of fiction, “Ejected: The Story that Solves the Climate Crisis” offers real climate solutions while also exploring other critical societal problems, like environmental racism, making it an ideal and unreservedly recommended addition to family, middle school, highschool, and community library YA Fiction collections.
+Author and licensed teacher, Dawn Pape deftly weaves a serious environmental problem with humor to create a memorable story that is intended to inspire action with respect to her young readers.
+Of special note is how “Ejected” doubles as an educational manual.
+It explains how to end the climate crisis—perfect for individuals and classroom teachers.
+Although a work of fiction, “Ejected: The Story that Solves the Climate Crisis” offers real climate solutions while also exploring other critical societal problems including environmental racism.
+This makes it an ideal and unreservedly recommended addition to family, middle-school, high school, and community library YA Fiction collections.

 Ejected – New Wondrous “Fictional” Book on the Environment for Young Adults

 “After reading Ejected I was left with an overwhelming sense of positivity.
-I am a positive person anyway and know that we can stop Climate Change if we all work together, but reading how it can be done with supporting figures…well it’s difficult to feel anything other than positivity and excitement!
+I am a positive person anyway and I know that we can stop Climate Change if we all work together.
+However, reading how it can be done with supporting figures?
+Well it’s difficult to feel anything other than positivity and excitement!

-Ejected is full of information hidden within the storyline, that makes it unlike other ‘information books’ – you can’t put it down once you start reading.
+Ejected is full of information hidden within the storyline, that makes it unlike other ‘information books’.
+You can’t put it down once you start reading.
 With all the information explained simply, we can all learn what changes we can make both on large and smaller scales.
-Learning about the impacts of clothes dryers compared to a clothes line for example, shows that the changes really can be as small as drying your clothes on a line in the sun.
+Take the impacts of clothes dryers compared to a clothesline for example.
+This shows that the changes really can be as small as drying your clothes on a line in the sun.
 Another eye opener was the impact of junk mail and emails, quite scary figures but easily fixed.

 As the story develops, we as readers are given a very clear view of what life on Earth will be like for humans, if we don’t take Climate Change seriously and continue down our current path – and within a small time frame.
 A line I will always remember is ‘The world will go on, but the question is, will people?’ and it really puts everything in perspective.”

-“The state of the environment is very much a legacy that we leave to future generations not only of humans, but of all life forms.
-The critical peak of saving our planet from permanent damage is fast approaching, and more and more children are starting to become aware of the call to action.
-Teenage activists like Greta Thunberg, family orientated programmes like Blue Planet, child friendly news reports and now, works of fiction such as Ejected, speak directly to a younger audience.
+“The state of the environment is very much a legacy that we leave to future generations.
+This is not only of humans, but of all life forms.
+The critical peak of saving our planet from permanent damage is fast approaching, however, more and more children are starting to become aware of the call to action.
+Teenage activists like Greta Thunberg, family orientated programmes like Blue Planet, child friendly news reports and now, as well as works of fiction such as Ejected, speak directly to a younger audience.